marciomat/reverse_engineering/hackthebox/teleport/README.md

 It's very imporant to understand how these `setjmp()` work.
 So here is a very quick summary:

-> It's mechanism consists of 2 parts:
+> Its mechanism consists of 2 parts:
 >
 > 1. First, `setjmp(jmp_buf env)` saves the context (stack pointer, instruction pointer, registers, etc) into the buffer `env` (which can be any variable passed to the function)
 > 2. Then `longjmp(jmp_buf env, int val)` restores the context saved in `env`.
 Note that since `instruction pointer` is one of the registers saved/restored, it will cause the program flow to jump to where `setjmp()` is located, as if `setjmp()` had just returned.
 And the returning value of `setjmp()` will be `val`, which was passed to `longjmp(env, val)`.